You Are My Love (1955 song)

 "You Are My Love" is a popular song.
 It was written by Jimmie Nabbie and was published in 1955.

 The song was written by request by Nabbie for Joni James, for whom it was a major hit.
 The song was released by MGM Records as catalog number 12066.
-The song entered the Cash Box magazine best-selling singles chart on October 1, and reached #11, its highest position, on November 19, lasting altogether 16 weeks on the Cash Box best-seller chart.
-On the Billboard charts, Joni James' record first made the listing on October 22, spending 10 weeks on those charts, reaching #6 on the disk jockey chart, #18 on the best-selling records chart, and #15 on the composite top-100 chart.
+The song entered the Cash Box magazine best-selling singles chart on October 1, and reached No.11, its highest position, on November 19, lasting altogether 16 weeks on the Cash Box best-seller chart.
+On the Billboard charts, Joni James' record first made the listing on October 22, spending 10 weeks on those charts, reaching No.6 on the disk jockey chart, No.18 on the best-selling records chart, and No.15 on the composite top-100 chart.